elm-fluent/elm-fluent/docs/tutorial.rst

        , ( "[data-ftl-confirm]", [ onClickSimply DeleteConfirm ] )
        ]

 That's it!
+The generated code in ``notificationsDeleteConfirmPanelHtml`` takes care of adding the passed in attributes to the right nodes, so you get the same functionality as before.

-Let's just take stock of what we had to do:
+Let's just take stock of what we have to do for these cases:

 1. Pull out the text and the essential HTML structure into FTL.